How the Mercedes EQS is more efficient than most other EVs

 The 2022 Mercedes-Benz EQS that was fully revealed Wednesday is on a mission to maximize range and not be far outdone by Tesla and Lucid, let alone BMW and Audi.

-Based on European WLTP consumption and range figures released this month—including a range of up to 478 miles on that cycle, or probably more than 400 miles EPA—the big, heavy EQS is claimed to be more efficient than the smaller EQC SUV or the much smaller EQA hatchback.
-If it stays true to those numbers, it would also beat nearly all new EVs except for, well, those from Tesla and Lucid.
+The EQS will be rated at a range of up to 478 miles on the European WLTP cycle.
+That likely amounts to more than 400 miles EPA—perhaps as high as 3.8 or 3.9 miles per kwh on the U.S. system.

+At that, the big, heavy EQS is far more efficient than the smaller EQC SUV or the much smaller EQA hatchback.
+And if it stays true to those numbers, it would also beat nearly all new EVs except for, well, those from Tesla and Lucid.

 2022 Mercedes-Benz EQS